rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   [Silvio Micali: Lex Fridman podcast](https://www.youtube.com/watch?v=zNdhgOk4-fE&ab_channel=LexFridman) - 1h25+
     -   Verification and knowledge are different concepts

+From Aristotle's *Posterior Analytics*:

+>   We suppose ourselves to possess unqualified scientific knowledge of a thing,
+>   as opposed to knowing it in the accidental way in which the sophist knows,
+>   when we think that we know the cause on which the fact depends, as the cause
+>   of that fact and of no other, and, further, that the fact could not be other
+>   than it is. [^PosteriorAnalyticsBook1ch2Mure]

+another translation:

+>   We think we understand something simpliciter (and not in the
+>   sophistical way, incidentally) when we think we know of the
+>   explanation because of which the object holds that it is its
+>   explanation, and also that it is not possible for it to be otherwise.
+>   It is plain, then, that to understand is something of this
+>   sort. [^PosteriorAnalyticsBook1ch2Barnes]

 See also:

 -   Sean Carroll on scientific epistemology: [debate with Hans Halvorson](https://www.youtube.com/watch?v=H864JH1tPYU#t=3930)